 What research is needed to improve biosolid management?

-The meetings included presentations related to biosolid management and regulations, water quality, innovative technologies and research.
+The meetings included presentations related to biosolids management and regulations, water quality, innovative technologies and research.
 Each public meeting included open public comment, as well as discussion among the TAC members, the audience and the Department.

 Based on the deliberations of the TAC and feedback from public participants, the following actions were recommended: